Aron Atabek: Imprisonment

 Following his involvement in the protests against the shanty town demolition, Atabek was sentenced to a prison term of eighteen years for organizing politically motivated proceedings during a protest against the demolition of a shanty town in 2006.
 He was also convicted of the death of the police officer who was burned.

 In 2012, Atabek published the book The Heart of Eurasia criticizing Nursultan Nazarbayev's regime.
 The work was published after being smuggled out of the facility where he was imprisoned.
-Subsequently, he was sentenced to two years in solitary confinement and transferred to jail in Arkalyk, described as the one of the harshest prisons in Kazakhstan.
+Subsequently, he was sentenced to two years in solitary confinement and transferred to jail in Arkalyk, described as one of the harshest prisons in Kazakhstan.
 After fifteen years in prison, he was released in October 2021 due to deteriorating health.

 Detention conditions

-In 2009, it was reported that Atabek has been transferred to the prison in Aralyk in the Kostanay Region.
+In 2009, it was reported that Atabek has been transferred to the prison in Arkalyk in the Kostanay Region.
 Atabek has described the conditions of his isolation as "a prison within a prison" or "a complete vacuum".
 The reportedly prolonged times of isolation constituted an inhuman act which according to the Treaty on International Covenant on Civil and Political Rights of the United Nations are prohibited, as Kazakhstan is a signatory of the UN treaty and therefore obliged to comply with it.
 Furthermore, by reportedly denying him a regular correspondence and visits by his relatives, Kazakhstan also violated the UN Standard Minimum Rules for the Treatment of Prisoners (also known as the Mandela Rules).